-If you choose to block or delete some types of cookies, you’ll need to go into your browser settings.
+If you choose to block or delete some types of cookies, you can do so via our Cookie Management Tool or via your browser.
 You’ll find all information needed here: https://www.aboutcookies.org/how-to-control-cookies/

-Please bear in mind that this might then makes some parts of our website inaccessible.
+Please bear in mind that this might then make some parts of our website inaccessible.

 Last, but not least…